Pfizer to require U.S. workers receive COVID-19 vaccine or regular tests

-NEW YORK, Aug 4 (Reuters) - Pfizer Inc (PFE.N), the U.S. drugmaker that developed a COVID-19 vaccine with German partner BioNTech , said on Wednesday it will require all its U.S. employees and contractors to become vaccinated against COVID-19 or participate in regular COVID-19 testing.
+NEW YORK, Aug 4 (Reuters) - Pfizer Inc, the U.S. drugmaker that developed a COVID-19 vaccine with German partner BioNTech, said on Wednesday it will require all its U.S. employees and contractors to become vaccinated against COVID-19 or participate in regular COVID-19 testing.

 Our Standards: The Thomson Reuters Trust Principles.